A Study in Dataset Pruning for Image Super-Resolution: Related Work

 \textbf{Core-Set Selection.} This approach involves identifying a subset of the training data that is a good representation of the entire dataset.
 Therefore, it reduces the dataset size in contrast to importance sampling. \textit{Sener et al.} \cite{sener2017active} introduced an optimization framework that selects samples constituting a core-set for training deep neural networks.
-This method is grounded in the principle of minimizing the maximum loss over the dataset, ensuring the selected subset is as informative as the full original dataset.
+This method minimizes the maximum loss over the dataset, ensuring the selected subset is as informative as the original dataset.
 Since then, core-set selection, also called proxy datasets, has been further developed in various fields, such as image classification or neural architecture search \cite{moser2022less,ding2023not,coleman2019selection,shleifer2019using}.

 To the best of our knowledge, image SR tasks have primarily remained untouched by initiatives in dataset pruning, with a notable exception of the work conducted by \textit{Ding et al.} \cite{ding2023not}.
 The authors suggest using the Sobel filter to reduce the dataset, focusing specifically on selecting samples with rich textures.
 They further refine their selection by clustering these texture-rich samples to ensure a variety of textures is represented.
 In contrast, we opt for sampling based on SR reconstruction loss values.
 In the experiments section, we will demonstrate that our strategy, which prioritizes samples according to their SR reconstruction loss, performs better than a method based on Sobel filter selection.